ngzhankang/fullStackedWebDevelopmment/worksheets/weekly_report/weekly_report_1.md

 ## What have I done last week

--   Watched Tv
--   Play Games
--   Watch YT
+-Assignment was issued this week, so nothing has been done last week.

 ## What do I plan to do next week

--   Research more about out problem
+-   Research more about out problem.
--   Work on project
+-   Work on project.

 ## Additional Thoughts

--   VSCode is sick.
+-   NIL
--   Our team name is nice.
--   Lecturer is awesome :).